 5. Frequent ear infections

-I had absolutely no idea until recently that frequent ear infections are common in kids with autism.
+Until recently, I had no idea that there was a correlation between frequent ear infections and autism.
 In fact, children with autism have (on average) ten times more ear infections in their first three years of life than a child who does not.

-My son constantly had ear infections and eventually needed tubes placed in his ears.
-His frequent infections didn’t alarm me at all because when I was a child I used to get frequent ear infections as well.
+My son constantly had ear infections and eventually needed tubes placed in his ears to resolve the issue.
+His frequent infections didn’t alarm me at all because when I was a child, I had frequent ear infections and also needed tubes in my ears as well.

-If something didn’t go the way he wanted it to go, he threw a huge fit.
-I used to think “Wow, the terrible twos are really, really terrible.
+If something didn’t go the way he wanted it to go, he had what I thought were huge tantrums.
+I used to think, “Wow, the terrible twos are really, really terrible. “

 Sometimes, what I thought was a temper tantrum went on forever.

 I now know that these were actually meltdowns, not tantrums.
-They were caused by his difficulties with transitions and routine changes – two common signs of autism.
+His meltdowns were frequently triggered by his difficulties with transitions and routine changes – two common signs of autism.

 I thought it was just toddlerhood.

-Recently we stopped for fast food on the way home and I asked him and his sister to carry their own meals into the house.
-He ran inside ahead of us and when I got in the house I found him hiding his face in the cushions on the couch.
+Once, we stopped for fast food on the way home, and I asked him and his sister to carry their own meals into the house.
+He ran inside ahead of us, and when I got inside, I found him hiding his face in the cushions on the couch.

-I realized I had accidentally passed him the wrong bag, so he carried his sister’s meal inside.
+I realized I had accidentally passed him the wrong bag, so he carried his sister’s meal inside instead of his own.

-When your child has autism, it’s not as easy as swapping bags at the table.
-I asked him to carry his food inside, so he had to carry his food.
-He had to take his bag and go back down to the car, buckle his seatbelt and then unbuckle it and walk back inside with his own food.
-In the pouring rain.
+When your child has autism, swapping bags at the table is not as easy as it seems.
+I asked him to carry his food inside, so he had to.
+We had to take his bag and go back down to the car, buckle his seatbelt, unbuckle it, and walk back inside with his own food—in the pouring rain.

 In hindsight, I am positive this is why it was so hard to wean him off the bottle.
-He never used a soother so at the time I thought the bottle was just very comforting to him but there was actually a little more to why he couldn’t let it go.
+As a baby, he didn’t use a pacifier, so at the time, I thought the bottle was just very comforting and soothing for him, but there was actually a little more to why it was so hard for him to let it go.

 This isn’t the only way he was resistant to changes.
 He used to insist on keeping his shoes on in the house, sometimes wearing them to bed.
 It would take half the winter to get him to wear a winter hat, and then half the summer to get him to wear a sun hat.